Download PDF

 A donkey running away.

-Ndoongi okwa li a fya ohoni.
-Okwa faduka po ndele tai kokule ngaashi ta dulu.
+Ndongi okwa li a fya ohoni.
+Okwa faduka po naanaa ngaashi ta dulu ndele tai kokule.

 Donkey was filled with shame.
 He started to run away as far and fast as he could.